-The current uncertain and unpredictable market conditions renders it difficult to predict near term and future air travel demand.
-Industry experts therefore cannot agree on a recovery timeframe for the market, making any forecast subject to a high degree of risk.
-Contributing factors such as vaccine efficacy, traveler confidence, economic recovery and a possible permanent impact on future corporate travel all weigh in on the ultimate market recovery trajectory.
+At the close of 2020, uncertain market conditions rendered it difficult to predict near term and medium-term demand for commercial future air travel demand.
+With industry experts disagreeing on the shape of a recovery curve, market forecasts were subject to a high degree of risk.
+One year later at the end of 2021, the view looking forward has improved but still remains with risk.
+Government restrictions and measures implemented to limit the spread of COVID-19 have greatly impacted the path of recovery of commercial air travel.
+Heading into 2022, contributing factors such as vaccine efficacy, traveler confidence, economic recovery and a possible permanent impact on future corporate travel all weigh in on the ultimate market recovery trajectory.
 Once the market stabilizes and a clearer view of market demand appears, the focus will then shift to how quickly the supply chain can ramp up production.
+In 2021, the rapidly-spreading Omicron variant spawned a renewed series of government restrictions around the globe and is causing widespread disruptions for most major airlines, including pilot and employee shortages.